DORIA Metal Pendant Lamp

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

 Other versions: This DORIA metal pendant lamp was made in many forms, colours and sizes.
-Also made as a flush mount and a wall lamp.
+Also made as a flush mount, a wall lamp and even a table lamp.
 Some models were produced with an opal glass diffuser, as you can see below.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the Second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.